Giorgos Giamalis: AEK Athens

-In 1926 he traveled to Greece and joined the newly-formed AEK Athens.
-He became the first great goalkeeper in the history of the club.
+In 1925 he traveled to Greece and joined AEK Athens, due to his origin.
+In the following year he was established as the first choice goalkeeper.
 He was known for his morals, as in 1927, in a match between AEK and Olympiacos, Georgios Andrianopoulos scored a goal, but the ball had gone through a hole in the nets, without anyone noticing except Giamalis who ran to the referee and asked him to count the goal, as he had seen the ball going through the net.
 Immediately Andrianopoulos, who was also captain of Olympiacos, asked the referee to stop the match and called his teammates to the center of the pitch, to congratulate him and applaud Giamalis.

 In April 1930 in a derby against Panathinaikos he scored a goal as he was frustrated of his team losing by 2–1 and the fruitless efforts his teammates to equalize, he took a powerful goal kick that the ball jumped two times in the opponent area and the opposition goalkeeper Argyrakis, in his effort to reach it, he pushed the ball into his net.
 He was the main goalkeeper of the club and in 1931 he won the first Greek Cup, that was also the first title of the club, defeating Aris with a score of 5–3.
-He quit football in 1932 tired of the footballer's life, at the age of only 25.
+In 1932 he decided to quit football, at the age of only 25, as he was tired of the footballer's life.